LatinoLib/LATINO/README.md

  C:\Work>git clone http://source.ijs.si/mgrcar/latino.git Latino
  ```

-2. If you plan to use any of the SVM models (SvmBinaryClassifier, SvmMulticlassClassifier) and/or the least-squares regression model (LSqrModel), you need to add the path C:\Work\Latino\Bin to the environmental variable PATH.
+2. If you plan to use any of the SVM models (SvmBinaryClassifier, SvmMulticlassClassifier) and/or the least-squares regression model (LSqrModel), you need to add the path C:\Work\Latino\Bin32 to the environmental variable PATH.
 On a 64-bit OS, you need to add C:\Work\Latino\Bin64 instead.

 Test It
 -------